 But what I didn’t know is that this was a lie.
 My surgeon actually gave me extremely dangerous and possibly deadly advice.

-The truth is no implant on the market today can last a lifetime.
-Every type (which I will cover shortly) is prone to leaking and rupturing, and in cases of the saline valve implants, they can even become black with mold, causing a systemic fungal problem in a person’s body.
+The truth is, no implant on the market today can last a lifetime.
+Every type (each of which I will cover shortly) is prone to leaking and rupturing, and in cases of the saline valve implants, they can even become black with mould, causing a systemic fungal problem in a person’s body.

 In the eyes of some plastic surgeons (typically the ones that are cleaning up the damage from implant operations), breast implants are a ticking time bomb that put all women are at risk.